-Why Does My & Juliet Musical Review Feel Different?
+Why Does This & Juliet Review Feel Different?

 Because as I sat in the Opera House in Manchester last night.
 Watching this modern day version of possibly the greatest love story ever told.
 I felt like I was witnessing history being re wrote.